sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 1. From ENI, pick up the flow table id and HA scope id.
 2. From flow table, pick up the current flow info, such as if flow exists and synched.
-3. From HA scope id, pick up the HA set id, HA role and expected flow version if it will create a new flow.
+3. From HA scope, pick up the HA set id, HA role and expected flow version if it will create a new flow.
 4. From HA set, pick up the peer DPU information.

 Then, based on these information, the HA stage will make a decision on whether this packet should be forwarded directly, or going through slow path to get flow created or updated, or tunneled to its peer for flow sync or sending to active.